Parinfer plugin for Sublime Text

 Linux / OSX

-You can symlink the the parinfer repo to the Sublime Text Packages directory.
+You can symlink this repo to the Sublime Text Packages directory:

-cd ~ git clone firstname.lastname@example.org:oakmac/sublime-text-parinfer.git ln -s ~/sublime-text-parinfer ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/Parinfer
+cd ~ git clone email@example.com:oakmac/sublime-text-parinfer.git ln -s ~/sublime-text-parinfer ~/Library/Application\ Support/Sublime\ Text/Packages/Parinfer

 cd %APPDATA%\Sublime Text 2\Packages git clone https://github.com/oakmac/sublime-text-parinfer.git Parinfer

-You can edit these file extensions by going to Preferences –> Package Settings –> Parinfer –> Settings - Default
+You can change the list of watched file extensions by going to Preferences –> Package Settings –> Parinfer –> Settings.

 Opening a File

-When a file with a recognized extension is first opened, Parinfer runs Paren Mode on the entire file and one of three things will happen (in order of likelihood):
+When a file with a recognized extension is opened, Parinfer will enter

 Hotkeys and Status Bar